renatof/FaaSr-workflow-old/README.md

 }
 ```

-2. Run Deploy workflow with `github-only.json`
+2. Run Register Functions workflow with `github-only.json`
-3. Run Trigger workflow with `github-only.json`
+3. Run Invoke Function workflow with `github-only.json`

 ### Example 2: Multi-platform deployment

 1. Create `multi-platform.json` with both GitHub Actions and AWS Lambda servers
-2. Run Deploy workflow - functions will be deployed to both platforms
+2. Run Register Functions workflow - functions will be registered to both platforms
-3. Run Trigger workflow - will execute on the platform specified by `FunctionInvoke`
+3. Run Invoke Function workflow - will execute on the platform specified by `FunctionInvoke`

 ## 🔧 Troubleshooting